Geometry of Permutation Limits: Introduction

-One can also ask whether there is a unique minimal energy path from $\id$ to a given permuton $\perm$.
-A motivation for this question is to understand minimal length paths from the identity to arbitrary permutations in the Cayley graph of $\Sn$ generated by adjacent transpositions.
+One can also ask whether there is a unique minimal energy path from $\id$ to a given permuton $\perm$?
+A motivation for this question is to understand minimal length paths from the identity to arbitrary permutations of the permutohedron.
 These are called reduced decompositions.
 Counting reduced compositions is a deep and difficult combinatorial problem.
 We may get insights by studying related questions in the space of permutons.
 For instance, are there analogues of the Archimedean path conjecture for reduced decompositions of permutations approximating a target permuton $\perm$?
 Can large deviation theory provide an asymptotic count for the number of relaxed reduced decompositions of $\perm$, \`{a} la sorting networks?
+We pose the following two open problems.

-Theorem \ref{thm:minenergy} proves that there is a minimal energy path from $\id$ to a given permuton $\perm$ under some regularity condition on $\perm$.
-This prompts us to pose the following problems. \begin{problem}[Uniqueness of minimal energy paths] Under what conditions does there exist an unique minimal energy path in $\Pspace$ from $\id$ to a given permuton $\perm$?
-What about for the Lebesgue permuton? \end{problem} \begin{problem}[Diameter of permuton space] Suppose $\perm$ is a permuton such that there is a path of finite energy from $\id$ to $\perm$.
-Does the minimal energy path(s) to $\perm$ have energy at least that of the Archimedean path? \end{problem}
+\begin{problem}[Uniqueness of minimal energy paths] Under what condition does there exist an unique minimal energy path in $\Pspace$ from $\id$ to a given permuton $\perm$?
+What about for the Lebesgue permuton? \end{problem} \begin{problem}[Diameter of permuton space] Suppose $\perm$ is a permuton.
+Does the minimal energy path(s) from $\id$ to $\perm$ have energy at least that of the Archimedean path? \end{problem}